-- filename: The name of the image. - subimage/miplevel: The subimage and MIP level to query. - dataname: The name of the metadata to retrieve. - datatype: TypeDesc describing the data type. - data: Pointer to the caller-owned memory where the values should be stored.
+- filename: The name of the image, as a UTF-8 encoded ustring. - subimage/miplevel: The subimage and MIP level to query. - dataname: The name of the metadata to retrieve. - datatype: TypeDesc describing the data type. - data: Pointer to the caller-owned memory where the values should be stored.
 It is the caller's responsibility to ensure that data points to a large enough storage area to accommodate the datatype requested.